lkl2050/NLP-analysis-on-WeChat-data/README.md

 <img width="94" alt="image" src="https://user-images.githubusercontent.com/10263993/135727892-bb55584f-28a6-4a00-8146-19753827565b.png">

 I used the tokenized words as the predictors in the models.
 Using only features extracted from the text of the articles, I adopted vanilla LSTM, bidirectional LSTM, and stacked LSTM to predict the ad label of the articles.
 The results below show relatively good prediction accuracy (> 80%) on the testing set.
-Th bidirectional LSTM model performed best and used the longest time to converge.
+The bidirectional LSTM model performed best and used the longest time to converge.
 This model showed signs of overfitting after the 2nd epoch.

 <img width="400" alt="image" src="https://user-images.githubusercontent.com/10263993/135920973-044075b5-c325-4e2f-ab8f-93e3d9125c91.png">